One city, four itineraries, nonstop fun

 Start your day at the Lynchburg Museum to get an overview of local history through exhibits like Seven Hills of History.

 Tour Point of Honor, a former plantation and the city’s most famous historic home, interpreting the stories of all who lived and worked there.
-Historic Sandusky, Federal style home used as Union Headquarters during the Battle of Lynchburg is also a worthwhile stop.
+Historic Sandusky, a Federal-style home used as Union Headquarters during the Battle of Lynchburg is also a worthwhile stop.

 For lunch, enjoy a bite at the Depot Grille.
 The converted train station overlooks the James River and serves up sandwiches and light bites with a side of history.